jhaasdijk/KEMobi/crypto_kem/ntrulpr761/aarch64/README.md

 Currently the only difference compared to the reference implementation is the use of NTT based polynomial multiplication.
 This is most notable in the cost comparison between `Rq_mult_small()`.

+**In total** this means that the performance cost for the key generation, encapsulation and decapsulation of the reference implementation is reduced by 79.32%, 98.36% and 98.57% respectively in the optimized implementation.